hrdowell/10-Team-Profile-Generator/README.md

 #### Installation: Inquirer and Jest Packages Required

 📦Please install the node package INQUIRER in your terminal  to use this application.
 This package is used so that the roster can be filled out in the terminal and generated into a webpage application.

-In order to run tests on the application, install the JEST package, and run `npm run test`  from the terminal.
+Enter the following code in the terminal to install the packages:

 ```
 npm install inquirer
 npm install jest
 ```

+In order to run tests on the application, install the JEST package, and run `npm run test`  from the terminal.